Maintenance, which is the Missouri word for alimony, is one of the great unknowns in Missouri family law.

 This means that the Order will continue to be paid/owed until there is an Order from the Court stopping it or changing the amount.

 Modifiable Maintenance can be modified upon a triggering factor, such as the remarriage of the spouse who receives the maintenance, the death of a party, or a showing of a material and continuing change in circumstances for either party.
+In order to modify alimony, a party seeking an alimony modification must demonstrate a substantial and continuing change in circumstances.
+This legal standard is required for the court to consider changing or terminating the existing order.

 The first couple are easy.